 Now that we have established who can file for arbitration, it’s time to hone in on why a player would file.
 Prior to discussing the reasoning behind an arbitration filing, we should introduce the core characteristics of arbitration.
 Arbitration is a form of alternative dispute resolution.
-Instead of pursuing time consuming and costly litigation, the parties agree to have the dispute resolved privately by an arbitrator.
+Instead of pursuing time consuming and costly litigation, the parties agree to have the dispute resolved privately by an early conciliation specialist UK.
 Arbitration decisions are confidential and legally enforceable; both parties agree in advance to abide by the award, or decision, rendered by the arbitrator.

 In the eyes of major league players, salary arbitration eligibility presents the first opportunity to receive a substantial (sometimes) raise in compensation.
 Eligibility means the player has overcome several obstacles, which include climbing up the minor league ladder, avoiding long-term or debilitating injury and making a large enough impact in the major leagues to earn a cherished spot on a club’s active roster.